YonicDev/astro-modernizr/package/README.md

 ## Configuration

-The integration follows the same configuration as building Modernizr from the JS module to provide the smallest bundle as needed.
+This integration generates a custom optimized build of Modernizr from the NPM module, as per the recommendations of the most recent versions.
+The integration settings in the `astro.config` file control how this custom build is made.

 ### options